Favourites

 Yes

-La Grange at Le Clos du Comte is a beautifully converted stone barn, set in a stunning rural setting, comprising 4 bedrooms each with their own bathrooms.
-There is a 12m x 5m heated pool for summer, and underfloor heating in winter.
+La Grange at Le Clos du Comte is a beautifully converted stone barn, set in a stunning rural setting, comprising 4 bedrooms each with their own bathroom.
+There is a heated pool for summer, and underfloor heating in winter.
 The estate of Le Clos du Comte is truly idyllic.
 It sits on 18 hectares (approximately 45 acres) of unspoiled, utterly tranquil forest and pasture.
 Almost the only sounds you’ll hear are birdsong, or the chirping of the crickets on a summer’s day.
 Almost the only light you’ll see at night will come from the moon or the stars.
 It’s a nature lover and stargazer’s paradise.
-It is originally dating from 1848, and is located in Mas de Cause, a hamlet about 2 km above the village of Daglan.
+It originally dates from 1848, and is located in Mas de Cause, a hamlet about 2 km above the village of Daglan.
 Being high on the hills, it’s cooler in summer and warmer in winter than many of the villages in the valleys.

 The building still has much of the character of the original barn.
 The door to the living area is in the huge archway built to take a horse and cart.
 There are two very attractive double stone lintels in the kitchen and one in a bedroom; these were, apparently, a rather ostentatious sign of the farm’s wealth at the time when the barn was built.
 The aim of the conversion was to keep these features while providing all the modern conveniences that you expect.
 We have tried our best to make our guests as comfortable as possible, right down to the crisp Egyptian cotton sheets and fluffy Egyptian cotton towels.